otobongfp/Afro-DAO/README.md

 //	Amount in Ethers(Although this would have to be translated to the equivalent in our token)
 //	Wallet address of Proposer

-//HOW PROPOSAL IS DONE
+HOW PROPOSAL IS DONE
-//The Proposals can then be voted for by stakeholders in the community.
+The Proposals can then be voted for by stakeholders in the community.
 //The Stakeholders are verified addresses.
 //Once more that 60% of the stakeholder have voted
 //The proposal enters into the next stage where it is to be voted for by the Community.